Khai189/5CBid/README.md

+# 5C Bid
+A campus-centered auction platform for students at the Claremont Colleges to buy and sell used furniture, dorm supplies, clothing, and other secondhand items.

+This project was created for CS62 as a final project focused on using custom data structures to solve a real-world software problem.
+Our goal is to make student move-out and move-in easier, cheaper, and safer by giving students a 5C-specific alternative to Facebook Marketplace, eBay, or ReCoop.

+## Project Overview

+At the end of every year, students often have furniture, dorm decorations, appliances, clothes, and other items they no longer need.
+Many students either throw these items away, donate them, or post informal listings through Google Docs, Slides, group chats, or Chirps.

+Existing options have limitations:

+- ReCoop is convenient, but students do not receive money back for their items.
+- Facebook Marketplace and eBay are not tailored to the 5Cs.
+- Outside marketplaces can create safety, transportation, and trust concerns.
+- Informal student listings can be hard to search, filter, or organize.

+Our platform solves this problem by allowing students to create auctions, place bids, filter listings, view their history, and receive recommendations based on their buying habits.

+## Features

+### Bidding System

+Auctioneers can create listings for items they want to sell, and bidders can place bids on those items.
+The system keeps track of the current highest bid so that users can compete fairly and see whether they are winning an auction.

+### Auctioneer and Bidder Roles
+Users can interact with the platform either as auctioneers or bidders.

+Auctioneers can:

+- Create item listings
+- Set up auctions
+- View their current and past auctions

+Bidders can:

+- Browse available items
+- Place bids
+- View their bid history
+- Track auctions they have participated in

+### Filters

+Users can filter for specific items they are looking for.
+This makes it easier to find relevant listings instead of scrolling through everything.

+For example:

+- Searching for a lamp
+- Filtering for furniture
+- Looking for items within a certain price range

+### Recommendation System

+The recommendation system suggests items based on a user’s spending behavior.
+For example, if a user typically buys items under $10, the platform can prioritize cheaper items first.

+This supports the affordability aspect of the project by helping students find items that match their budget.

+### History Tab

+The history tab allows users to view their past activity on the platform.

+Users can see:

+- Previous bids
+- Past auctions
+- Items they have listed
+- Items they have interacted with

+This makes the platform easier to navigate and helps users keep track of their marketplace activity over time.

+### Login and Registration Security

+As an extra credit feature, the platform includes a full security setup.
+Users must register and log in before accessing the site.

+This is important because the platform is meant to serve a student community where trust, safety, and accountability matter, and students want to use a website that ensures their information remains secure.

+### Full Deployment

+Another extra credit feature, the project is designed as a full-stack deployed application with:

+- Spring backend
+- Next.js frontend
+- Database-backed item and user information

+This makes the project closer to a real application that students at the 5C can actually use.

 # CS62 Final Project Backend

 5CBid is a Spring Boot + PostgreSQL backend for a 5C student bidding marketplace.
 It supports account creation, JWT login, item listing, bidding, highest-bid lookup, bid removal, and recommendation/feed generation based on bidding history.
 A typical run looks like this: a seller creates an auctioneer account, posts a listing, a bidder signs in and places a bid, and the recommendation/feed endpoints return related items based on the bidder's activity.